authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 BIMI's use of the DNS is driven by BIMI's use of domain names and the nature of the query it performs.
 Use of the DNS as the query service has the benefit of reusing an extremely well-established operations, administration, and management infrastructure, rather than creating a new one.

 BIMI's policy payload is intentionally only published via a DNS record and not an email header.
-This serves three purposes:
+This serves four purposes:

 1. There is one and only one mechanism for both simple and complex policies to be published.

 2. Operational complexity is reduced, and MTAs only need to check a single record in a consistent manner to enforce policy.

 3. MTAs that understand their MUAs have more control over which Indicators they choose for those MUAs.

+4. Indicators can be verified and/or cached in advance, so that malicious headers cannot be used as an attack vector.

 Per [DNS], a TXT record can comprise several "character-string" objects.
 BIMI TXT records with multiple strings must be treated in an identical manner to [SPF](https://tools.ietf.org/html/rfc7208#section-3.3).